 This project is perfect for anyone looking for teaching experience.
 You’ll get practical experience in a different classroom setting, and work with qualified teachers.
 If you’re interested in becoming a teacher, this is a fantastic addition to your resume.
 Plus, it will give you plenty to talk about in a job interview or university application.

 This project is open to anyone with an excellent command of spoken English.
 You don’t need any teaching experience, as you will be working alongside local staff.
 We also run workshops for all our Teaching volunteers, where you can exchange ideas, get advice, and discuss challenges.

-Our volunteer Teaching placements in Ecuador run throughout the year.
-You can join at any time from a minimum of two weeks.
-We encourage you to stay longer to make a bigger impact.
+Our volunteer Teaching placements in Ecuador run throughout the year and you can join at any time.
+We encourage you to stay longer to make a bigger impact on your students.

 What will I be doing on this project?

 As a volunteer teaching English in Ecuador, your main focus will be to teach conversational English to young children at government schools.
 You will work alongside local staff and teachers, who will be able to offer you support and advice.